smartorigin/streetview-exb-widget/README.md

 ## Q&A

 <details>
-  <summary>What if I have two maps widget in my experience?</summary>
+  <summary>What if I have two map widgets in my experience?</summary>
   Add this widget twice, one for each map.
 </details>